Winterblade49/Python-Projects/README.md

 - object orented programming

 ## Tik Tac to
--a basic tik tac to program
+- a basic tik tac to program
 ## Django Basic Website
--a basic websight made with django
+- a basic websight made with django
 ## Test
--test was a test program just me playing around
+- test was a test program just me playing around